Ohangwena Region: Economy and infrastructure

-The northern and western parts of the region are the most densely populated of this essentially subsistence agricultural region in which small scale mahangu cultivation and the keeping of cattle form the predominant activities.
-Although the region depends on rain fed agriculture, other crops can be established under intensive cultivation.
+The northern and western parts of the region are the most densely populated of this essentially subsistence agricultural region, in which small-scale mahangu cultivation and the keeping of cattle form the predominant activities.
+Although the region depends on rain-fed agriculture, other crops can be established under intensive cultivation.

 The main settlements in the region straddle the good paved road from the Angolan border to Ondangwa, where it joins the Oshakati-Tsumeb trunk road.
 The eastern part of the region possesses good grazing land, but the shortage of water and poor communications render it uninhabitable at present.
-There is a tarred road from Onhuno to Okongo that was recently completed, it is thought to greatly increase the area's agricultural potential.
+There is a greatly increase the area's agricultural potential.

 Ohangwena has 234 schools with a total of 90,703 pupils.

+Libraries

+Ohangwena region has a regional library (Ohangwena Regional Library) which is an answer for learners and students to their research and school projects.
+It is situated in Helao Nafidi Town.
+After reconstruction at a cost of approximately N$4 million, the library opened its doors to the general public in January 2025.

+There are also other community libraries in the Ohangwena Region.